DDoS/Golite/doc/report.md

 We wrote a specification file for GoLite, using the syntax described above.
 After compilation of the file, SableCC outputs the lexer and parser for our grammar.
-The lexer simply ensures that the input to the program consists of the tokens that were in our 'Tokens' section, and ignores the 'Ignored Tokens' which consist of comments and white space tokens.
+The lexer simply ensures that the input program strings match tokens that were in our 'Tokens' section, and ignores things that match our 'Ignored Tokens' which consist of comments and white space tokens.

 ### Parsing